mlanotte1998/SoftDevProject/report/doc.md

 needed to run both of these functions at the same time.

-After spending time thinking of how to go about the actual network functionality, it became apparent that these classes will have to manipulated to work with the application.
+After spending time thinking of how to go about the actual network functionality, it became apparent that these classes will have to be manipulated to work with the application.
 The message sending structure needs to be updated to actually use serialized messages along with including the functionality to send store objects.

 #### DataFrame: